tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/08/lesson.md

   - ** pause **
     - reflect on a good understanding of a description, what it is
   - standard elements in metadata
+    - how to structure the elements, schemas
     - introduce dublin core
-  - how to structure the elements, schemas
+	- introduce FGDC
-  - close with quick review
+  - close with a quick review and go to excercise
 3. Card Sorting Excercise (20 minutes)
   - NOTE: bring lots of note cards \[3x5 or bigger\] and a few sharpies to class
   - students get several cards on which they can write their acronyms from the homework
   - have them descibe the acronyms briefly and place them categorically under one or more of the following bins: purpose { Technical, descriptive, preservation, rights, structural }, function { structure, vocabulary, record format, framework, standard }, domain { cultural objects, datasets, geospatial, video, sound, texts, images }, community { archives, museum, library, Information Industry }
   - discuss (based on Riley's poster)
+  - acronym awareness (slide, for review)
+    - Federal Geographic Data Committee
+    - International Standards Organization
+    - Data Documentation Initiative (with ICPSR) for social science data
+    - exchangeable image file format (mention adobe tools - lightroom, photoshop) (mention mac mdls command line) (exiv2)
+    - IPTC - International Press Telecomunications Council (more than just photos)
 4. Elliot's guest lecture (20 minutes)

 *__Class 2__*